SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 #.
 Execute the :ref:`salishsea-prepare` via the :ref:`SalishSeaCmdAPI` to set up a temporary run directory from which to execute the Salish Sea NEMO run.
 #.
 Create a :file:`SalishSeaNEMO.sh` job script in the run directory.
+   The job script:

+   * runs NEMO
+   * executes the :ref:`salishsea-combine` to combine the per-processor results and/or restart files
+   * executes the :ref:`salishsea-deflate` to deflate the variables in the netCDF files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk
-   The job script runs NEMO and executes the :ref:`salishsea-gather` via the :ref:`SalishSeaCmdAPI` to collect the run results files into the results directory.
+   * executes the :ref:`salishsea-gather` to collect the run results files into the results directory

 #.
 Submit the job script to the queue manager via :command:`qsub` on systems like :kbd:`salish.eos.ubc.ca`,
    :kbd:`jasper.westgrid.ca`,
    and :kbd:`orcinus.westgrid.ca` that use TORQUE/PBS schedulers.